Study Explores Corrosion Resistance of Additively Manufactured Al-Mg-Sc-Zr Alloy for Marine Environments

 Alloy for Marine Environments

-The researchers used X-ray diffraction (XRD) to analyze the material’s phase composition, revealing an aluminum matrix with a face-centered cubic (FCC) structure, along with the secondary phase Al3(Sc,Zr) exhibiting an L12 crystal structure.
-The microstructure of the alloy showed a bimodal grain size distribution, with both fine equiaxed and columnar grains.
-These features were influenced by the thermal gradients in the additive manufacturing process, which plays a role in the final grain structure.
-The presence of the secondary phase Al3(Sc,Zr) was also linked to the alloy’s improved properties, particularly its enhanced corrosion resistance.
+Researchers used X-ray diffraction (XRD) to analyze the alloy’s phase composition.
+The results revealed an aluminum matrix with a face-centered cubic (FCC) structure.
+The secondary phase, Al3(Sc,Zr), showed an L12 crystal structure.
+The alloy’s microstructure contained both fine equiaxed and columnar grains.
+These features, influenced by thermal gradients in the additive manufacturing process, enhance the alloy’s corrosion resistance.

-In terms of corrosion behavior, potentiodynamic polarization and electrochemical impedance spectroscopy (EIS) tests in a 3.5wt% NaCl solution indicated that the Al-Mg-Sc-Zr alloy with a lower Sc/Zr ratio exhibited a less negative corrosion potential and a lower corrosion current density compared to other alloys with higher Sc/Zr ratios.
-This suggests that the lower Sc/Zr ratio helps improve the alloy’s overall corrosion resistance, likely due to the fine-grained structure and the stable protective oxide layer facilitated by the higher Zr content.
-These characteristics help prevent corrosion, making the alloy a promising candidate for environments where saltwater exposure is a concern.
+Potentiodynamic polarization and electrochemical impedance spectroscopy (EIS) tests in a 3.5wt% NaCl solution revealed that the alloy with a low Sc/Zr ratio had a less negative corrosion potential.
+It also showed a lower corrosion current density compared to alloys with higher Sc/Zr ratios.
+The fine-grained structure and stable oxide layer, enhanced by higher Zr content, help protect the alloy from corrosion.
+This makes it a promising candidate for saltwater environments.

 Leave a Reply